darknightghost/sandnix/doc/kernel-devel-doc/core/mm/paging.md

 Return the base virtual address of the pages.
 Must not be NULL.

 * addr
-Virtuall address whereyou want to get the page object.
+Virtuall address where you want to get the page object.

 ####Return value
 Pointer to the page object.
 If failed, returns NULL and errno will be set.